openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Authorization Request {#credential-authz-request}

 A Credential Authorization Request is an OAuth 2.0 Authorization Request as defined in section 4.1.1 of [@!RFC6749], which requests to grant access to the Credential endpoint as defined in (#credential-endpoint).
-The

 There are two possible ways to request issuance of a specific Credential type in a Credential Authorization Request.
 One way is to use of the `authorization_details` request parameter as defined in [@!I-D.ietf-oauth-rar] with one or more authorization details objects of type `openid_credential` (#authorization-details).
 The other is through the use of scopes as defined in (#credential-request-using-type-specific-scope).